Azure/bicep-registry-modules/avm/ptn/finops-toolkit/finops-hub/README.md

 </details>
 <p>

-### Example 3: _Using only defaults_
+### Example 3: _WAF-aligned_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>